learn-co-curriculum/phase-4-active-record-associations-review-readme/README.md

 You can see the entire [list of class methods][api_associations_class_methods] in the Rails API docs.

-## Check For Understanding

-Before you move on, make sure you can answer the following questions:

-1. What are the steps you learned in this lesson to create a new Rails API project and get it set up to respond to a request for a resource?

 ## Resources

 - [Active Record Association Basics](http://guides.rubyonrails.org/association_basics.html)